 Therefore, don’t be too complacent in winter.
 Take extra steps to winter-proof your car.
 It’s not enough to keep it in your garage.

 For example, invest in a couple of bedliners for your pickup truck’s bed.
 Not only will these products protect your car from rust, but they will also help in minimizing chips, paint peeling, and scratches.
+We highly recommend this truckbed cover if you have a Chevrolet.

 8. Debris was trapped and accumulated over time.